jaxgeller/tweezer.js/README.md

 ## Use

 Two parameters are required to start Tweezer, a `start` and an `end` value, the rest is optional.
-Tweezer works by emitting values from `start` to `end` via the `tick` event. **It is up to you on how to use these values.**
+Tweezer works by emitting tweened values from `start` to `end` via the `tick` event. **It is up to you on how to use these values.**

-Below are all of the configuration options.
+Below are all of the default configuration options.
 Note: **all methods can be chained.**

 ```es6
 import Tweezer from 'tweezer.js'